Rickettsia rickettsii: Pathophysiology

 R. rickettsii is also able to suppress immune responses while dwelling in infected cells by creating inhibitory proteins such as Rickettsial ankyrin repeat protein 2 (RARP2).
 RARP2 mediates the fragmentation of TGN, or the trans-Golgi network, causing attenuation of vesicular transport and glycosylation defects in infected host cells.
 There are two important proteins within the host cell that are affected by these glycosylation defects: TGN46 and major histocompatibility complex class 1 (MHC-I).
-MHC-I is an important protein for defending against pathogens as it functions as an antigen presenting complex signaling its infection status to lyphocytes.
+MHC-I is an important protein for defending against pathogens as it functions as an antigen presenting complex signaling its infection status to lymphocytes.
 However, since RARP2 causes attenuation of vesicular transport, MHC-I is unable to be transported to the plasma membrane and the infected cell will not be able to alert host immune cells.
 Thus, the bacterial cells are able to avoid certain immune responses and allow for proliferation within a host cell.

 This pathogen also has the unique ability, as seen in studies on ticks, to prevent apoptosis.
 It does so by affecting apoptosis regulators such as caspases, Bcl-2 proteins, or possibly the p53 tumor suppressor pathway.
 This provides an advantage, allowing R. rickettsii to proliferate further due to prolonged survival and increased time for replication.
 By doing so, R. rickettsii also increases its transmission abilities.
 Without this process in place, the pathogen may not survive long enough in the vector to properly replicate and infect other hosts.

-R. rickettsii is an obligate intracellular alpha proteobacterium that belongs to the Rickettsiacaea family.
-Within the Rickettsia species, these bacteria are divided into four clades.
-The clades include the ancestral group, spotted fever group (SFG), typhus group, and transitional group, and the determining factors for classifying into each group depends on phenotypic characteristics, phylogenetic organization, or the type of vector host they inhabit.
-R. rickettsii falls into the largest group of them all, the SFG group.
-R. rickettsii has a genome that consists of about 1.27 Mbp with ~1,350 predicted genes, which is smaller compared to most other bacteria.
-This small genome size allows the bacteria to maintain an intracellular lifestyle with increased pathogenicity from gene reduction.
-It is maintained in its tick host by transovarial transmission.
-The multiplication of R. rickettsii is by binary fission inside the cytosol.